-President Mckinley begrudgingly agreed to send a warship to Cuba to protect American interests.
+President McKinley begrudgingly agreed to send a warship to Cuba to protect American interests in January of 1898.
 On February 15, 1898, the USS Maine exploded killing 267 servicemen.
 The public outcry meant war with Spain, and on April 25, 1898, the United States declared war against Spain.
 Roosevelt resigned his position and organized a volunteer militia known as The Rough Riders to fight in the war.
-The 1st United States Volunteer Cavalry, it was one of three such regiments raised for the war, and the only one of the three to see action.
+The 1st United States Volunteer Cavalry was one of three such regiments raised for the war, and the only one of the three to see action.

-The easy victory over Spain allowed the United States to become an imperial power as we took possession over Cuba, Guam, Puerto Rico and the Philippines.
+The easy victory over Spain would end with the Treaty of Paris on December 10, 1898 allowing the United States to become an imperial power as we took possession over Cuba, Guam, Puerto Rico and the Philippines.
 It would not be revealed for years that an accidental engine room explosion, not a Spanish mine, may have been the cause.

 The war bolstered the economy and the country was on the upswing headed into the 20th century.
 Roosevelt became McKinley’s running mate in 1901, put there by Republicans in an attempt to neutralize his growing power.

-Six months into his second term, Leon Czolgosz, anarchist and unemployed factory worker enraged at the disparity between the rich and the poor, shot and killed President William Mckinley at the Pan-Am fair in Buffalo.
+On September 14, 1901, six months into his second term, Leon Czolgosz, anarchist and unemployed factory worker enraged at the disparity between the rich and the poor, shot and killed President William McKinley at the Pan-Am fair in Buffalo.
 It was the nation’s third presidential assassination in 36 years.